mousepawmedia/devdocs/network/source/admin/admin.rst

     nextcloud
     phabricator

-..
-NOTE:: The Repository Master Guide is a separate document, and will
+..  note:: The Repository Master Guide is a separate document, and will
     be published at a later date.